Feeding & housing ministries

 St. Alban's partners with Annunciation Catholic Church and Washington Hebrew Congregation on an annual Thanksgiving Day dinner, which we host every third year.
 Contact the church office to learn more.

-Each summer, youth and adults from St. Alban's spend a week in rural Appalachia, repairing homes in some of the poorest counties in our country.
+Each summer, youth and adults from St. Alban's spend a week in a rural area, repairing homes in some of the poorest counties in our country.
 St. Alban’s volunteers have donated more than 2,500 hours of labor, helping to make homes warmer, safer and drier for our brothers and sisters in Christ.
 The mission trip to Irvine, Kentucky, is organized through St. Timothy’s Episcopal Outreach Center.
 The cost per participant is $225.00.
 Scholarship assistance is available on request.
 Email Arrien Davison to register.